 During this process the botanicals are placed into a still and pressurized steam is forced through the plant material--imagine using a steaming basket on your stove.

 The hot steam forces open pockets of aromatic compounds.
 The compounds escape from the plant material and evaporate into the steam.

 The steam must be hot enough to allow the release of the essential oil while not damaging the plant material.
-The steam with essential oil then passes through a cooling system where the steam condenses into a liquid consisting of essential oil and water.
+The steam along with the volatile essential oil (the plant that is able to convert into vapor) then passes through a cooling system where the steam condenses into a liquid consisting of essential oil and water.

 The essential oil, being lighter than the water, will float to the top and can then be separated from the water.
 The water by-product of distillation is called a hydrosol or floral water.

 Learn more: Read our blog, "What is a Hydrosol?"

 Steam distillation is the best process of extracting essential oils because the volatile compounds can be distilled at temperatures that are lower than their boiling points.
 In this way, the natural qualities of the plant material are less likely to become altered or diminished during the process.
 For this reason, essential oil distillation is the best extraction method that allows for purity.